-5.1 Approach to PFM Reforms
+5.1Approach to PFM Reforms

-- 452. PFM reform initiatives have been implemented in Georgia since 2004.
-The first set of reforms was contained in the "MOF strategy 2005-2009 and donor assistance priorities" and the successive "MOF strategy 2007-2011 and priorities for cooperation with development partners.
-These strategies covered the budget process, macroeconomic forecasting, debt management, Treasury, accounting standards, tax and customs administration. - 453.
-The first PEFA assessment, published in 2008, showed that the strategy had resulted in some improvements (revenue collection, budget process, treasury single account-TSA) but also identified weaknesses in terms of transparency, policy-based budgeting, budget execution, internal audit, accounting and reporting, and external scrutiny and audit.
-As a consequence, the MoF adopted a new strategy, "PFM Reform policy vision 2009-2013", which covered these areas.
+- 478. PFM reform initiatives have been implemented in Georgia since 2004.
+The first set of reforms was contained in the "MOF strategy 2005-2009 and donor assistance priorities" and the successive 'MOF strategy 2007-2011 and priorities for cooperation with development partners.
+These strategies covered the budget process, macroeconomic forecasting, debt management, Treasury, accounting standards, tax, and customs administration. - 479.
+The first PEFA assessment, published in 2008, showed that the strategy had resulted in some improvements (revenue collection, budget process, Treasury Single Account) but also identified weaknesses in terms of transparency, policy-based budgeting, budget execution, internal audit, accounting and reporting, and external scrutiny and audit.
+In consequence, the MoF adopted a new strategy, "PFM Reform policy vision 2009-2013," which covered these areas.
 The strategy was detailed in annual action plans, which were also used for monitoring of progress in implementation.
-In parallel, in order to strengthen the process, a decree established a PFM Coordinated Council consisting of MoF, State Audit Office, State Procurement Agency, Parliament, civil society, and international organizations. - 454.
+In parallel, in order to strengthen the process, a decree established a PFM Coordinated Council consisting of MoF, State Audit Office, State Procurement Agency, Parliament, civil society, and international organizations. - 480.
 The second PEFA assessment, published in 2013, showed significant improvements in the PFM situation of the country.
 Again, the PEFA report was used as a basis for the next generation of reforms, the PFM Reform Strategy 2014-2017.
-The third PEFA assessment in 2018 (along with subnational assessments) was used to draft the Public Financial Management Reform Strategy 2018 2021.
-This reform strategy aimed at central and local governments.
-The reform strategy targeted the following areas: - The improvement of revenue forecasting and implementation of advanced methodology of macroeconomic and fiscal forecasting. - The integration of public schools, kindergartens and other pre-school institutions into the Treasury Single Account System in relation to the adaptation of the GFDM to reflect these unit's own revenue, - The revision of the calculation of transfers from central government to local governments - The creation of a Fiscal Risk Management Unit in the Georgian MoF - The introduction of IPSAS 32 (Service concession arrangements: Grantor) at the central government level in 2019 in order to reflect the information on PPP in the consolidated financial statements, - The gradual introduction of IPSAS standards at the local level - The publication of the government's unified, audited, consolidated financial statements by 2020 - The gradual introduction of the guidelines and detailed methodology for the management of approved investment projects is ongoing in order to develop a single cycle of capital / investment projects - The approval of "Georgia's Debt Management Strategy, 2016-2019" - The review of existing fiscal rules and the introduction of additional regulations for both, state and local budgets, if necessary - The work on further improvement of program based budgeting and medium-term action plans - Increase of involvement of citizens in the budget performance monitoring. - 455.
+The third PEFA assessment in 2018, along with three subnational assessments, was used to draft the Public Financial Management Reform Strategy to 2018 2021.
+This reform strategy targeted: - The improvement of revenue forecasting and implementation of advanced methodology of macroeconomic and fiscal forecasting. - The integration of public schools, kindergartens and other pre-school institutions into the Treasury Single Account System in relation to the adaptation of the GFDM to reflect these unit's own revenue, - The revision of the calculation of transfers from central government to local governments - The creation of a Fiscal Risk Management Unit in the MoF - The introduction of IPSAS 32 (Service concession arrangements: Grantor) at the central government level in 2019 in order to reflect the information on PPP in the consolidated financial statements. - The gradual introduction of IPSAS standards at the local level - The publication of the Government's unified, audited, consolidated financial statements by 2020 - The gradual introduction of the guidelines and detailed methodology for the management of approved investment projects is ongoing in order to develop a single cycle of capital / investment projects - The approval of "Georgia's Debt Management Strategy, 2016-2019" - The review of existing fiscal rules and the introduction of additional regulations for both, state and local budgets, if necessary - The work on further improvement of program based budgeting and medium-term action plans Increase of involvement of citizens in the budget performance monitoring. - 481.
 In terms of decentralization, a number of reforms and initiatives were implemented over time: